matt3121/recadoodle/README.md

 Compatibility with other builds is not guaranteed.

 ## important read me :
-just before you begin the deployment process please keep in mind this server is not meant to be used for communities as it lacks security and is intended for experimentation please feel free to join the discord for any news on updates and help : recadoodle discord - https://discord.gg/guazzTRvnk
+just before you begin the deployment process please keep in mind this server is not meant to be used for communities as it lacks security and is intended for experimentation. please feel free to join the discord for any news on updates and help : recadoodle discord - https://discord.gg/guazzTRvnk